vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/extrinsics-and-events.md

 ```rust
 Self::deposit_event(Event::Success(var_time, var_day));
 ```
+In order to use events inside our pallet, we need to add the event type to our configuration trait.
+Additionally, just as when adding any type to our pallet's `Config` trait, we need to let our runtime know about it.
+This pattern is the same as when we added the `KittyRandomness` type in the previous part.

 :::note Notice that each event deposit is meant to be informative which is why it carries the various types associated with it.